uw-thalesians/perceptia-servers/api/README.md

 Note, each collection is versioned independently of each other, and thus versions are specific to a given collection, and each collection handles the processing of different major and minor versions of their respective API specifications.

+A note about API versions below 1, such as 0.1.0.
+These versions are under development, and thus breaking changes may be made.
+Once the API reaches version 1, no breaking changes will be made, only non-breaking fixes and new features will be added.
+Version 0 APIs are served under the "v1" url path.

 ### [Gateway Service API](#api-spec-gateway)

 [Version 1](./v1/gateway)